NaglPatrick/Programmieren2_Projektarbeit/README.md

 ## Description

-This project is an easy Scheduler for Professors(Admin), Assistants and Students.
+This project is an easy Scheduler for Professors(com.Classes.Admin), Assistants and Students.

 ## Specifications